bwp91/homebridge-ewelink/README.md

-## This is a fork of homebridge-ewelink
+# Changes from homebridge-ewelink-complete have been merged into the master

 The largest change here is to use evelink-api for all API needs rather than rewrite

-# homebridge-ewelink-complete
+# About

 Homebridge plugin to control Sonoff relays with OEM firmware.
 It uses the same API as the iOS app to communicate with your devices.

 The platform will dynamically add/remove devices based on what is configured in your eWeLink account.